almazarrafael/almazarrafael.github.io/_posts/2020-05-20-8-Bit-Binary-to-Decimal-Converter-and-8-Bit-Full-Adder-Simulator.md

 image: /img/FullAdderPic.png
 gh-repo: almazarrafael/8-Bit-Digital-Logic-Debuggers
 ---
 The first few programs of my ongoing project to learn and design digital logic components.
+I plan on adding more the more I learn about digital design and especially when I start building my 8-bit breadboard computer.

 <h1> <center> <font color="#DB324D"> function </font> </center> </h1>